quantumiracle/webpage/blogs/blog3.md

 Beyond the current human limit, automating verification and further optimizing the system with RL can surpass human intelligence through mutual bootstrapping across models.
 This may achieve artificial superintelligence (ASI), which I define as “*a system that can beat the best human in each common intellectual task*”.

 As for the consequences of AGI and ASI, I am concerned about the potential polarization of social power and wealth.
-A small minority that controls such superintelligence could come to dominate the economy.
+A small minority that controls such superintelligence could come to dominate the economy and even governing authority.
 At present, I don’t see a clear solution to this problem.

 **Salute to all the people I met along the way who supported and helped me.**